arnestarnanda/Customer-Segmentation/README.md

 # Use Case
 #### Use Case Summary
 #### Objective Statement:
+* To know the grand total per month and in each year.
-* To find out the total amount of income in each year
+* To know the grand total per month in each year and month with the highest and lowest grand total in each year.
-* To find out how much the difference in the total amount of income/revenue per month in each year.
+* To know the comparison of the grand total between each year and find month with the most significant decrease and increase in each year.
+* To get customer segmentation using RFM model.
-* To know how to optimize marketing strategies to the right customers to generate more revenue
+* To know how to optimize marketing strategies to the right customers to generate more revenue.
-* Get customer segmentation using RFM model.

 #### Challenges:
 * Large size of dataset